 Our psychologists offer counselling or interventions to assist you cope with a range of health and relationship concerns, difficult life transitions or mental health issues including:

 Our speech pathologists are trained in the assessment and management of swallowing and communication disorders across the lifespan.
 Speech pathologists strive to enable you or your loved one to optimally communicate, eat and drink.

 Our speech pathologists work with the patient and their families to set goals that are meaningful to the patient’s everyday life.
 Some examples of goals that a speech pathologist may assist with include:

 Our experienced team of paediatric speech pathologists are available to provide services to children relating to feeding, swallowing and communication.

 Feeding services for infants and children (0-14 years)

-Communication services for infants and young children (0-3 years)
+Communication services for infants and young children (0 up to school entry)